Sequential adaptive design for emulating costly computer codes: Proposed adaptive design criterion

-\paragraph{Extension to batch mode} In a batch mode sampling, a set of inputs are chosen for evaluation at each iteration.
-This can save the user time when parallel computing is available.
-Here, we propose the batch version of the VIGF criterion, called \emph{pseudo} VIGF (PVIGF).
-It is obtained by multiplying VIGF by a repulsion/influence function, first introduced in \cite{zhan2017} for batch Bayesian optimisation.
-The repulsion function (RF) is defined as
+\paragraph{Extension to batch mode} The VIGF criterion is limited to sampling only one point per iteration.
+However, batch-mode sampling allows for the selection of multiple inputs for evaluation in each iteration.
+This method is particularly useful when parallel computing resources are available, as the evaluation of the points in the bath can be distributed across multiple cores or processors.
+This parallel processing significantly reduces the wall-clock time, i.e., the time the user waits for the computations to complete.
+Here, we propose the batch version of the VIGF criterion, referred to as \emph{pseudo} VIGF (PVIGF).
+It is obtained by multiplying VIGF by a repulsion (or influence) function (RF) defined as \cite{zhan2017}